mines-ciroh/libSCHEMA/README.md

 ## Required Functionality

-The big pieces that needs to be implemented are the actual seasonality and anomaly functions.
+The big pieces that needs to be implemented are the actual seasonality and anomaly functions, which are provided as classes to make life easier with configuration files, coefficient exporting, etc. Templates are provided in `classes.py`.
 Additionally, the implementation needs to specify data requirements and the like.
 Seasonality and anomaly functions should be capable of running vectorized if you intend to use `run_series` to run in a single pass.

 If you want the model to be able to fit itself, you also need to define a `from_data` method.
 Without that, a model can still be specified with coefficients, and you could calibrate it in the traditional way, but it can't automatically identify a fit.